pingcap/sqlalchemy-tidb/README.md

 # sqlalchemy-tidb

-This adds compatibility for [TiDB](https://github.com/pingcap/tidb) to Django.
+This adds compatibility for [TiDB](https://github.com/pingcap/tidb) to SQLAlchemy.

 ## Supported versions